Nguyen Thi Tuyet Minh with memorable milestones - Photo: NVCC

 For example, when going downhill and losing the brakes, the gear will help hold me back, giving me time to judge the situation and handle it better.
 If using a scooter, if there is a problem with the brakes, it will be quite dangerous, the vehicle can easily drift, making me panic and difficult to handle correctly.

-In addition, female motorbike riders overcoming difficulties feel… very cool (laughs).
-Doing this is not easy.
-I also had to go through a difficult training process, falling off the bike many times, and setting up the bike many times to be able to be like this now.
+In addition, female drivers who overcome difficulties feel very cool (laughs).
+This is not easy to do.
+I also had to go through a difficult training process, falling off the bike many times, and setting up the bike many times to be able to be like I am now.

-* How do you normally use a car?
+* How do you normally use your car?

 - It depends on your travel needs.
-For long distance travel, I usually use Honda CB500X.
-For coffee or city trips, I usually use nakedbike.
-And dirt bike will be used for going to the forest.
+For highways, I usually use the Honda CB500X.
+For coffee or city trips, I usually use a naked bike.
+And for dirt bikes, I use them for going into the woods.

 * So you have a collection of motorcycles for different purposes.
 Can you tell us a little about them?

-The Yamaha WR155R dirt bike I often use to practice balancing, overcoming obstacles and setting up the bike according to weight.
+The Yamaha WR155R I often use to practice balancing, overcoming obstacles and setting up the bike according to weight.

-The CB300R I used for long trips is also suitable for moving around the city, drinking coffee with friends.
-But when I get used to it, I still want to increase the engine capacity as well as diversify the vehicle line so that I can experience and travel everywhere with it.
+The CB300R I used for long-distance trips is also suitable for moving around the city, drinking coffee with friends.
+But when I get used to it, I still want to increase the engine capacity as well as diversify the vehicle models so that I can experience and travel everywhere with it.

-* I'm curious why you're passionate about big motorbikes - something that's not usually a woman's forte.
+* I'm curious why you're passionate about big motorbikes - something that's not typically a woman's forte.

 - Actually, I still have a compact scooter for city driving.
-But for going out and traveling, I prefer a larger displacement bike, it feels stronger, not as sluggish as a regular motorbike.
+But for going out and touring, I prefer a larger displacement bike, it feels more powerful, not as sluggish as a regular motorbike.

-For example, when I want to pass something, a big bike will accelerate easily.
-A normal motorbike will need some time to pass, or simply called inertia.
+For example, when I want to pass something, the big bike will accelerate easily.
+But the normal motorbike will need some time to pass, or simply called inertia.

 * What advice do you have for girls who want to try big motorbikes and go on adventures?

-- In my opinion, it is not too difficult for a woman to drive a large motorbike.
-The important thing is to practice.
+- In my opinion, driving a large motorbike is not too difficult for a woman.
+The important thing is practice.
 Once you get used to it, traveling by large motorbike is not a problem.

 But it is best to choose the national highway, instead of the branch roads or provincial roads.
 If you take these roads, if the car has a problem, it will be very difficult to handle.
 For example, if you go to a place without signal, it will be difficult to call for help.